 What is QHCN?

 The Queer Heritage and Collections Network (QHCN) was founded in May 2020 to increase the understanding of, access to and engagement with LGBTQ+ heritage.
-We are a Subject Specialist Network with more than 70 institutional members across all nations and regions of the UK, and are supported financially by Art Fund and National Lottery Heritage Fund.
+We are a Subject Specialist Network with more than 110 institutional members across all nations and regions of the UK, and are supported financially by the National Lottery through Arts Council England.
+We have previously been funded by Art Fund and National Lottery Heritage Fund.

 Our Steering Group is formed of a partnership between National Trust, English Heritage, Historic England, Historic Royal Palaces and Research Centre for Museums and Galleries (University of Leicester).
 Each organisation has a strong track record of leading the sector in queer heritage research and programming.